-In people with diabetes, it is recommended to start pharmacotherapy when blood pressure values are above 140/90 mm Hg.
-The therapeutic target is to optimally reduce the overall risk of cardiovascular complications by lowering the systolic blood pressure ≤ 130 mm Hg, as long as this is well tolerated (such lowering carries the benefit of reducing the risk of stroke).
-In people > 65 years of age, the target systolic blood pressure values are 130-139 mm Hg.
-In terms of diastolic pressure, values below 80 mm Hg are optimal.
-Hypertension can be diagnosed on the basis of the results of 24-hour blood pressure measurement by automatic blood pressure monitoring (ABPM).
+ACEI - angiotensin-converting enzyme inhibitor, ARB - angiotensin receptor blocker, CCB - dihydropyridine calcium channel blocker to optimally reduce the overall risk of cardiovascular complications by lowering the systolic blood pressure < 130 mm Hg, as long as this is well tolerated (such lowering carries the benefit of reducing the risk of stroke).
+In terms of diastolic pressure, values < 80 mm Hg are optimal.
+Hypertension can be diagnosed based on the results of office measurements, 24-hour blood pressure measurement by automatic blood pressure monitoring (ABPM) or reliably conducted home measurements.